The History in English Place and Street Names

 Tracing The History Of English Settlements

-One can easily trace the history of any English settlement through its name, for example the suffix or prefix cester chester, port, street strat in the name of a city, town or village indicate Roman settlements.
+One can easily trace the history of any English settlement through its name, for example the suffix or prefix cester chester, port, street in the name of a city, town or village indicate that they were Roman settlements.
 The prefixes and suffixes Aber, baille, ben, cair, pen and tre, indicate older Celtic origins.
 Tre and Pen are particularly prevalent in Cornish place names such as Penrhyn, and Tregaron.
 Ham, ford, cot, ton, and hurst indicate Anglo Saxon settlements.
 By, ey, and with indicate Viking settlements.
 French names including suffixes and prefixes such as beau and mont indicate Norman settlements.

 Street Names And History

 The names of streets too can give clues to their history.
-Roads called Shambles are often the area of the town where butchers shops grouped together.
+Roads called Shambles are often the area of the town where butchers' shops once grouped together.
 Many town street names derive from the trades which were carried out in them in Medieval times.
 Other street names may derive from their use.
 Poultry lane may have been where the poultry market originally stood, or where the poulterers’ shops were located in the town or it may have been the lane that farmers drove their birds to market for hundreds of years.
 There are many streets called Cockpit Lane and this indicates that an arena for cockfighting, a popular interest in the past, now fortunately illegal throughout the United Kingdom, once stood there

 Aldgate in London was simply the oldest city gate.
 The Strand may seem strange, until you realize that the old word for a beach was strand.
 Marble Arch is self-explanatory.
 Some London streets derive their names from the people who lived there such as Albemarle Street.
-Road names in other places also indicate their history, Gander Green Lane, in Cheam Surrey, derives its name from the fact that it was once a green lane or path along which geese were driven to market in London.
+Road names in other places also indicate their history, Gander Green Lane, in Cheam Surrey, derives its name from the fact that it was once a green lane or path along which geese were driven to market in London, very likely Smithfield.

 Changing Place Names Losing History